Pearson-Higher-Ed/design/c/email/v1.0.0-beta.1/index.md

       * Divider
       * Footer

-      ### Use 40px blocks for spacing
+      ### Use blocks of 40px to separate contents
-      Separate distinct contents or group related contents by using spacing of multiples of 40px.
-See the illustration on the left for example.
+      In the image on the right, see how you can use the 40px spacing (in pink) to separate content.

-      ### Heading comes after greetings
+      ### Heading comes after greeting
       Heading is suggested to have for its clarity and efficiency.
-It should come after the greetings, but you may break this rule if there is legitimate design reasons.
-For example, in the Email Verification template, heading comes prior to the greetings in order to have a more natural reading flow.
+It should come after the greeting, but you may break this rule if there is legitimate design reasons.
+For example, in the Email Verification template, heading comes prior to the greeting in order to have a more natural reading flow.

     contents:
       - type: wide image
         src: ./assets/Email Components Spacing.png
-        caption: Create spacing using blocks of 40px tall
+        caption: Use blocks of 40px to separate contents

   - type: two column